What is Organic SEO? A Simple Guide to Understanding Organic Search

 Now that we all agree that you’re going to own and engage with your business profiles, there is a lot of work that you can do within your Google Business Profile to ensure that your listing shows up above other Google Business Profiles in search results.
 This gives you a competitive edge and is an important SEO investment.

-92% of SERP clicks happen on the first ten links of a search result.
-So, for the 30% of people who didn’t click on the SEM links at the top, chances are good they are going to click in this Local SEO section!
+Almost 97% of SERP clicks happen on the first ten links of a search result.
+So, for the people who didn’t click on the SEM links at the top, chances are good they are going to click in this Local SEO section!
 Local SEO is a really important place to invest your marketing efforts.

 Don’t like forms - email Office@woodsmarcom.com